felix-le/react-ant-dashboard/HowToBuild.md

    a.
 Add view, delete Button, columns CMT, STT,

-- click to view --> Show detail
+- click to view --> Show detail - done
-- click to delete ==> Pop up + confirm delete
+- click to delete ==> Pop up + confirm delete - done

-  b.
-Search
   c.
-Passions page
+Passions page - done

   d.
 Can add new User to local storage and show it on the user list
+  e.
+Search !!!

 2. Register page: